 First Quarter results clearly reflect the positive impact already as a result of the new investments undertaken by the company, the efficiency plans and the return to normal of operating conditions in Spain and the UK, which offset the negative effect of the exchange rate.

 In this context, Iberdrola can anticipate EBITDA of more than €9 billion and net profit of close to €3 billion for full year 2018.

 These results will be underpinned by strong growth in all businesses: new tariff frameworks in the US and Brazil and efficiency plans will boost the networks business; the new operating capacity, the increased production and the increase in hydroelectric reserves and wind conditions will improve the performance of the renewables area, while generation and retail activities will benefit from the positive effects of the increase in demand, new capacity and greater production.

 Likewise, by the end of the period net profit is expected to reach between 3.5 and 3.7 billion euros and the operational cash flow (FFO), 42 billion euros.
 As planned, over 90% of the 32 billion euros of investment will be earmarked for regulated or long-term contract activities, areas that will produce more than 80% of the EBITDA in 2022, between 11.5 and 12 billion euros.
 By the end of the period the group will have increased its installed renewable capacity by 24% to 36,000 MW.

-This performance will enable Iberdrola to maintain its shareholder remuneration policy, growing in line with its earnings at a payout rate between 65% and 75% of the net consolidated profit while maintaining the current number of shares at 6,240 million, which, according to our estimates, should reach a dividend of approximately 0.4 euro per share by 2022.
+Such progress will allow a continuation of Iberdrola's shareholder remuneration policy, growing in line with results, with a pay out between 65% and 75% of the consolidated net profit, and keeping the current number of shares at 6.24 billion, meaning a dividend per share of around 0.40 euros in 2022.